gweltou/stt-tools/README.md

 Each piece of data is made of 3 files : a wave file (16b, 16 KHz sample rate), a split file and a text file containing the transcription.

-In the transcription files empty lines and lines starting with the character `#` should be ignored.
+In the transcription files, empty lines and lines starting with the character `#` should be ignored.
 Line comments can thus be embedded in the transcription files by using the `#` character.

+The first line of split files can include a header with the arguments given to `wavsplit`.
+The header line must start with the character `#`.

 Inline metadata can also by found anywhere between the characters `{` and `}` and should be removed before the training process.